ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 ---
 ## Some widely-known configuration Management Tools

+some in no specific order:

 - [Salt](https://saltstack.com)
 - [Puppet](https://puppetlabs.com)
 - [Chef](https://www.chef.io)
 - [Ansible](https://www.ansible.com)

+And many others; recently, Ansible creator  Michael DeHaan shared about a [new OSS project](https://laserllama.substack.com/p/a-new-it-automation-project-moving) he's working on

 ---
 ## What is Ansible?